-For WebMux[TM] (Single and with Secondary)
+C.1 For WebMux (Single and with Secondary)

-- 99////////////////////// A server went down.
+- 99IIIIIIIIIPPPP-A server went down.
 This 18-digit code (no spaces) starts with 99 followed by 12 digits of the IP address (without the periods) of the server.
-The last four digits represent the port number of the server. - 98///////[PPPP] Gateway (router LAN) does not respond.
+The last four digits represent the port number of the server. - 00IIIIIIIIIIPPPP-A downed server went back up.
+This 18-digit code (no spaces) starts with 00 followed by 12 digits of the IP address (without the periods) of the server.
+The last four digits represent the port number of the server. - 98///////[PPPP]-Gateway (router LAN) does not respond.
 12 digits number after the 98 is the IP address of the gateway.
-Port number is optional. - 01/////[PPP] Gateway comes back in service.
+Port number is optional. - 01//////[PPPP]-Gateway comes back in service.
 12 digits number after the 01 is the IP address of the gateway.
-Port number is optional. - 88////////PPPP WebMuxTM has detected more connections than the threshold defined in the setup screen. - 40 last resort servers taken out of service for a farm. - 41 last resort servers put in service for a farm. - 73 WebMux[TM] cannot reach to the back LAN. - 74 WebMux[TM] cannot reach the front LAN. - 75 Primary or Secondary cannot reach the other WebMux[TM] through the serial cable. - 76 Serial cable communication restored. - 55 User configuration cannot be parsed by WebMux[TM] (after the configuration restored through browser).
+Port number is optional. - 88///////PPPP-WebMux has detected more connections than the threshold defined in the setup screen. - 40-last resort servers taken out of service for a farm. - 41-last resort servers put in service for a farm. - 73-WebMux cannot reach to the back LAN. - 74-WebMux cannot reach the front LAN. - 75-Primary or Secondary cannot reach the other WebMux through the serial cable. - 76-Serial cable communication restored. - 55-User configuration cannot be parsed by WebMux (after the configuration restored through browser).

-For WebMuxTM Primary Only
+C.2 For WebMux Primary Only

-• 66 - Secondary is not responding.
+66-Secondary is not responding.

-For WebMuxTM Secondary Only
+C.3 For WebMux Secondary Only

-- 71 Primary failed.
-Secondary took over from Primary. - 72 Primary went back up.
+- 71-Primary failed.
+Secondary took over from Primary. - 72-Primary went back up.
 Control returns to the Primary.